Presentation: Introduction to Software Process (PDF)

 Reading

-• more detail than Summerville’s explanation, emphasis on the U.P.
+- more detail than Summerville’s explanation, emphasis on the Unified Process (UP)

-• chapter 2 contains describes different life cycles
+- chapter 2 describes different development life cycles

-• chapter 3 describes the “workflows” in a software process, using the UP as a model
+- chapter 3 describes the “workflows” in a process, using the UP as a model

-• Winston Royce, Managing the Development of Large Software Systems, the original article describing the waterfall model (Royce did not call it waterfall).
-This classic paper is very short.
+- Winston Royce, Managing the Development of Large Software Systems, the classic article describing the waterfall model (Royce did not call it “waterfall”).
+The paper is very short.